enriquepablo/syntreenet/README.rst

 -----------

-I will explain how to reproduce my tests assuming the system python and using sudo, if you are a Python_ expert and you can use some other environment you know how to do so.
+I will explain how to reproduce my tests assuming the system python and using sudo; if you are a Python_ expert and you can use some other environment you know how to do so.
 There is a little technical complication here, which is that syntreenet_ needs Python 3, but PyCLIPS_, the python bindings for CLIPS_ that I use for the benchmark, needs Python 2.
 So both benchmarks need to be run in